mangelhoyos/NediarGO/README.md

 ## Gameplay

-In Nediar GO you can catch pokemons using your pokeballs.
+In Pokemon GO you can catch pokemons using your pokeballs.
 To play you must:

  1. Download and print in a paper the [Image target](https://drive.google.com/file/d/1GibxBoZHJQKNUtQm4TH098BMetfBIjax/view?usp=sharing).
  2. After logging in or registering aim the camera to the printed paper with the image target.